tysian/gatsby-on-steroids/README.md

 - No page reload when navigating
 - Can use data from any source like WordPress, Contentful, MD Files and more
 - Lot of starter kits and plugins
+- Gatsby Preview as a shareable, real-time private playground for developers, designers and content creators

 ### Cons